maxEntropyProd/MEP-AutoHetDet/example/README.md

 This directory contains and example input file, example.inp.
-Since model output can be many GB, output files are not included here.
+Since model output can be many GB, the main output files, of which there are several, are not included here.
+However, the log file (which is the output to the consol during a run) as well as the summmary file are included.
+This was run under v4.5, but the results should be the same under v4.7.
+The example was run on a cluster using 90 cores.